Your keyboard is disgusting. Here's why you should clean it with slime

 Is it safe?

-And cleaning gel is not just keyboards.
-It's good for cleaning things like your car's dashboard or items you might want to photograph (especially for close up macro photography).
+And cleaning gel is not just for keyboards.
+It's good for cleaning things like your car's dashboard or items you might want to photograph (especially for close-up macro photography).

 It's very versatile stuff!